Getting Shiggy With It

 The negotiations for the Popeye licensing agreement eventually stall; Nintendo won’t land the agreement with King Features Syndicate to produce an arcade game based on the character until a year later in 1982.
 So Miyamoto must head back to the drawing board to create original characters.
-The impetus for a new game idea Miyamoto has is the classic story of Beauty and the Beast, as well as the movie King Kong.
+For his redesign of the game, Miyamoto has in his mind the classic story of Beauty and the Beast, as well as the movie King Kong.
 He starts with a drawing of a rotund little man, dressed in blue overalls and a red shirt to emphasize his moving arms as he is running, as well as to match the venue of a construction site.
 A bulbous nose and bushy mustache are added, mainly to avoid having to detail any facial features.
 The character’s informal name moves through several permutations, including Mr. Video, Ossan (slightly derogatory Japanese slang for a middle-aged man, the equivalent of “Pops” in English), and simply Jumpman.
-The game he designs around the character is Donkey Kong, which has Shigeru’s Jumpman running to and fro across four different screens of metal girders comprising a high-rise construction site, avoiding various obstacles by climbing up and down ladders.
-Oil drums are first considered as the objects to avoid, but this is later changed to barrels, the rolling animation of which is easier to draw.
+The game he designs around the character is Donkey Kong, which has Shigeru’s Jumpman running to and fro across four different screens of metal girders comprising Yokoi’s high-rise construction site, avoiding various obstacles by climbing up and down ladders.
+Oil drums are first considered as the objects to avoid, but this is later changed to wooden barrels, the rolling animation of which is easier to draw.
 The oil drum art is later relegated to a static object from which fireballs erupt and chase the player, keeping them on an ever-higher trajectory as they make their way up the structure in a bid to save damsel-in-distress Pauline from the clutches of the evil gorilla Donkey Kong.
 When it is determined that having to climb ladders every time a player wants to avoid something is a bit bothersome, the two designers add a jump button to give another option.
 This action also motivates Miyamoto to add a red cap to the character, hiding the fact that due to limited memory resources, his hairs cannot be animated when jumping.